locessentials/eng401-business-english-us/unit3/week9/quality-improvement-assignment.md

 **File format:** One MS Word document in .docx format

 **File naming conventions:**
-- For individual submissions: `LastNames_quality-plan.docx`
+- For individual submissions: `LastNames_quality-improvement.docx`
-- For team submissions: `LastNames1_LastNames2_quality-plan.docx` (list all team members' last names separated by underscores)
+- For team submissions: `LastNames1_LastNames2_quality-improvement.docx` (list all team members' last names separated by underscores)

 Make sure your Word document includes all required sections and meets the specifications outlined above.